Frequently Asked Questions

 River Song has year-round programming.
 We are open from 8:00AM – 5:30PM, Monday-Friday.
 Festivals, parent meetings, Board meetings, and other school events may take place weekday evenings or on the weekends as appropriate.

 We do not provide lunch for our students.
-Families are responsible for packing a wholesome, nutritious lunch without candy or other high-sugary items.
-Many of our families pack children’s lunches in soft sacks, metal lunch boxes, and baskets.
-We ask that parents also provide two cloth napkins for lunch, and water bottles on picnic days.
-River Song provides bottled spring water or tea in glasses for the children at lunch, during snack, and throughout the day as needed.
+Families are responsible for packing a wholesome, nutritious lunch without candy or other high-sugar items.
+Many of our families pack children’s lunches in lunch boxes or bags, with ice packs to keep them cold, if needed.
+We ask that parents also provide two cloth napkins for lunch, and water bottles on a daily basis.
+River Song provides filtered water or tea for the children at lunch, during snack, and throughout the day as needed.

 Yes, we do.
 In the Waldorf tradition, children receive a mid-morning and a mid-afternoon snack.
-The snack calendar changes from season to season, and at least one of the daily snacks is based on the Waldorf’s “Whole Grain of the Day” featuring wheat, rice, barley, millet, rye, oat, and corn.
+The snack calendar changes from seasonally with the weather outside.
+Morning snacks are prepared in the classrooms with help from the children.
 We source organic, GMO-free ingredients whenever possible.

 Many of our children have food allergies, sensitivities, or come from families who prefer grain-free, gluten-free, dairy-free, sugar-free, nut-free, vegetarian, or vegan diets.
 We respect the needs and interests of everyone in our community and allow families the opportunity to provide their own snacks if we are unable to meet their dietary needs.
 Please speak with the Administrative Director for more information or to make arrangements for your family?

 In the sense of subscribing to the beliefs of a particular religious denomination or sect, no. Waldorf schools are not religious.
-Waldorf schools, however, tend to be spiritually-oriented and are based out of a generally Christian perspective.
-The historic festivals of Christianity, and of other major religions as well, are observed in the classrooms and in our annual festivals.
-But classes in religious doctrine are NOT part of the Waldorf curriculum, and children of all religious backgrounds attend Waldorf schools.
-Spiritual guidance is aimed at awakening the child’s natural reverence for the wonder and beauty of life.
+Waldorf schools, however, tend to be spiritually-oriented.
+Children of all religious backgrounds attend Waldorf schools.
+Spiritual guidance is aimed at awakening the child’s natural reverence for the wonder and beauty of life and the cycles therein.

 Yes.
-For more information about the Waldorf Early Childhood Association of North America (WECAN) visit waldorfearlychildhood.org
+River Song is a full member of WECAN.
+For more information about the Waldorf Early Childhood Association of North America (WECAN) visit waldorfearlychildhood.org.

 Our first priority is the safety and well-being our our children, families, faculty, and staff.
 For that reason, we cannot outline our policies or practices online.
 Please speak with the Administrative Director, and we can address your questions in person.